Arrest made in connection with Sacramento mass shooting

 Of the 12 wounded, at least four suffered critical injuries, the Sacramento Fire Department said.
 At least seven of the victims had been released from hospitals by Monday.

-At the scene where the chaos erupted, small memorials with candles, balloons and flowers sprouted from the sidewalk.
+At the scene where the chaos erupted, streets were reopened Monday and police tape had been removed.

+On sidewalks where video had shown victims writhing in pain, memorials began to grow with candles, balloons, flowers and stuffed animals paying tribute to the lives lost.
 One balloon had a message on it saying in part: “You will forever be in our hearts and thoughts.
 Nothing will ever be the same.”

-Streets were reopened to car and foot traffic and police tape had been removed.
-Aside from a handful of TV cameras, there was little indication on the downtown block of the previous day’s bloodshed.

 Sacramento Mayor Darrell Steinberg and other city officials decried escalating violence in the city while also urging people to keep coming downtown for events like NBA games and performances of the Broadway musical “Wicked.”